 This chart shows the projected date that the PeopleSoft Financials team will require

 all submissions from the campus be received in order for entries to post to PeopleSoft

 in the current month.
 Projected dates for each month are added to this site as they

 become available and may be subject to change based on system processes and technical

 issues.
 Please use these dates to assist with your budget planning.

-Please see Journal Sources Listing for Spreadsheet Uploads (PDF) and Journal Sources Listing for Reading nVision Reports (PDF) for information on who you should contact based on the journal source listed for
+Please see the Journal Sources Listing for Reading nVision Reports (PDF) for information on who you should contact based on the journal source listed for

 How do I become an Authorized Signer for my department or grant?

 If you are not authorized to sign invoices for your department and you should be, you

 will need to fill out an Authorized Signature Form (PDF).
 Fill out the required information, sign the form and have your department head/responsible